 We were arrested by the sight of a cherry orchard blooming in the window of Flowers of the World and had to step inside.
-Immediately, we entered into a conversation with Samantha, the director of sales, who told us a little bit about the store, all the while orchestrating deliveries and handing out tasks in the beautiful, sweet-smelling shop.
-She explained that the company began with Peter, the CEO, whose father owned a flower shop.
-Peter got his start doing window displays – “he is through and through a designer.”
+The company began with Peter, the CEO, whose father owned a flower shop.
+Peter got his start doing window displays - “he is through and through a designer,” the director of sales told us.
 By building relationships with corporations and clients and maintaining an exceptionally high standard, Flowers of the World became extremely successful in its field.
 Now, fifteen years later, many of their floral designs can be found in hotel lobbies and spacious business offices as well as at large corporate events.
 They maintain a blossoming retail counter, however, for anyone who walks into their shop.

 As the name of the store suggests, the blooms are sourced from all over the world, but the staff tries to buy locally when they can.
-On the early spring day when we walked in, Samantha was looking forward to soon being able to buy peonies and hydrangea in the Flower District.
+On the early spring day when we walked in, it was almost peony and hydrangea season in the Flower District.
 The store receives a delivery from overseas everyday, but they also frequent the flower markets early in the morning so that they have stems in stock for regular clients making last-minute requests.
 Before most businesses have opened their doors, the flowers are sorted into different colors and quickly arranged into works of art.
-One counter holds the weekly color palate – on the day of our visit, it was orange and yellow – and another held a dazzling array of pink flowers.
-Samantha was pleased to point out that every petal is completely free of rips and tears.
+One counter holds the weekly color palate - on the day of our visit, it was orange and yellow - and another held a dazzling array of pink flowers.
+Every petal is completely free of rips and tears.